ogud/DS-Maintain/CDS-maintain.md

 or liability that prevents some DNSSEC adoption at large scale.
 This document adds a method for in-band signalling of this DNSSEC status changes.

-Initial trust is considered a much harder problem, this document will seek to clarify and simplify the initial acceptance policy.
+Initial trust is considered in general to be a hard technical problem, this document sets forth reasonable policies that clarify and simplify the initial acceptance policy.

 {mainmatter}